-Responsibility for appropriate quality management lies with the Leadership of PwC South Africa - the "first line of defence".
+Responsibility for appropriate quality management lies with the Leadership of PwC South Africa.
 This includes the design and operation of an effective SoQM that is responsive to our specific risks to delivering quality audit engagements, using the Network's QMSE framework.
+The overall quality objective under the QMSE framework is to have the necessary capabilities in our firm and to deploy our people to consistently use our methodologies, processes and technology in the delivery of Assurance services in an effective and efficient manner to fulfil the valid expectations of our clients and other stakeholders.

-Our firm's monitoring procedures include an ongoing assessment aimed at evaluating whether the policies and procedures which constitute our SoQM are designed appropriately and operating effectively to provide reasonable assurance that our audit and nonaudit assurance engagements are performed in compliance with laws, regulations and professional standards - the "second line of defence".
+Our firm's monitoring procedures include an ongoing assessment aimed at evaluating whether the policies and procedures which constitute our SoQM are designed appropriately and operating effectively to provide reasonable assurance that our audit and non-audit assurance engagements are performed in compliance with laws, regulations and professional standards.
+This includes the use of Real Time Assurance which is discussed in more detail on page 12 within The Quality Management Process section.

-Our monitoring also encompasses a review of completed engagements (Engagement Compliance Reviews-ECR) as well as periodic monitoring of our SoQM by an objective team.
+Our monitoring also encompasses a review of completed engagements (Engagement Compliance Reviews-ECR) as well as periodic monitoring of our SoQM by an objective team within our firm.
 The results of these procedures, together with our ongoing monitoring form the basis for the continuous improvement of our SoQM.

-Our firm's monitoring program is based on a consistent Networkwide inspections program based on professional standards relating to quality control including ISQC 1 as well as Network policies, procedures, tools and guidance.
-ECRs are risk-focused reviews of completed engagements covering, on a periodic basis, individuals in our firm who are authorised to sign audit or non-audit assurance reports.
+Our firm's monitoring program is based on a consistent Network-wide inspections program based on professional standards relating to quality control including ISQC 1 as well as Network policies, procedures, tools and guidance.

+ECRs are risk-focused reviews of completed engagements covering, on a periodic basis, individuals in our firm who are authorised to sign audit, nonaudit assurance or related service reports.
 The review assesses whether an engagement was performed in compliance with PwC Audit guidance, applicable professional standards and other applicable engagement-related policies and procedures.
-Each signer is reviewed at least once every three years, depending on the profile of that signer's client engagements or the results achieved in previous reviews.

-Reviews are led by experienced Assurance partners, supported by independent teams of partners, directors, and senior managers and other specialists.
-Review teams receive training to support them in fulfilling their responsibilities, and utilise a range of checklists and tools developed at the Network level when conducting their review procedures.
+Each signer is reviewed at least once every three to five years, depending on the profile of that signer's client engagements or the results achieved in previous reviews.
+Reviews are led by experienced Assurance partners, supported by objective teams of partners, directors, and senior managers and other specialists.
+ECR reviewers may be sourced from other member firms if needed to provide appropriate expertise or objectivity.
+Review teams receive training to support them in fulfilling their responsibilities, and utilise a range of checklists and tools developed at the Network level when conducting their inspection procedures.